 Multinational Companies (MNCs) in the United Kingdom

-Multinational companies or MNCs have been around for centuries and is very much a part of the United Kingdom’s colonial history.
-As empire builders, Great Britain controlled the administration of its far-flung colonies by commissioning MNCs to ply the trade routes.
-The very first was none other than the East India Company, founded in 1600 by the British.
+One of the earliest and most notable examples was the East India Company, founded in 1600 by the British.
 It spearheaded trade and exploration, with trading posts located in other countries.
 Today, MNCs are global market drivers, expanding worldwide to maintain competitiveness.
-Setting up multinational companies (MNCs) in the United Kingdom is very much on-trend with globalisation.
+Setting up a company in the United Kingdom is on-trend with globalisation.
 It is part of the strategic global alliance of emerging economies that work on an international scale.

-As a business grows, the need to scale up operations will also exponentially expand.
-The production and supply of goods and services then have the viability to take on international dimensions.
+As a business grows, the need to scale up operations will grow exponentially.
+The production and supply of goods and services can then take on international dimensions.
 The United Kingdom’s service sector alone contributes to almost 80% of its gross domestic product (GDP).
-While MNCs may exploit labour or deskill some jobs, they do drive economic growth.
-MNCs also tend to introduce new technologies, create more jobs, and raise the standard of living.

-MNCs are defined as having assets, operations, and facilities in one or more countries other than its home country.
-The usual type of MNC has a centralised head office that coordinates worldwide management.
-They are huge corporate organisations with massive budgets and employees numbering well into the thousands.
-Some of the top MNCs in the United Kingdom include Shell, British Petroleum or BP, and Prudential Public Limited Company.
+They are huge corporate organisations with massive budgets and thousands of employees.
+Some of the top MNCs in the United Kingdom include Shell, BP, and Prudential Public Limited Company.

-Big corporations favour several different models of MNCs, and these include the following:
+Large corporations favour several different models of MNCs, and these include the following:

 - The corporation is global and builds on its research and development facilities.